John Bennet, 1st Baron Ossulston: Life

 Bennet was the eldest son of Sir John Bennet of Dawley, Harlington, Middlesex and his wife Dorothy Crofts.
 He was baptised on 5 July 1616.
 He matriculated at Pembroke College, Oxford on 24 April 1635, aged about 17 and was a student of Gray's Inn in 1636.
 In 1658, he succeeded his father to the estate of Dawley in Harlington.
 He was made a Knight of the Bath on 23 April 1661 at the coronation of Charles II and was Lieutenant of the Gentlemen Pensioners.

-In 1663 Bennet was elected Member of Parliament for Wallingford in a by-election to the Cavalier Parliament.
+In 1663, Bennet was elected member of parliament for Wallingford in a by-election to the Cavalier Parliament.
 He owed a lot of his influence to his brother, Henry Bennet, 1st Earl of Arlington.
+In 1672, he gave a benefaction to Pembroke College.
+Oxford, to create scholarships for students from particular schools in Gloucestershire.
 He was created Lord Ossulston, Baron Ossulston on 24 November 1682.
 Ossulston is the name of a hundred of the ceremonial county of Middlesex.
 His wife, Bridget, was a noted book collector.

 He supported the Glorious Revolution of 1688 and signed the petition for a free Parliament and the declaration to the Prince of Orange, but was reckoned among the opposition peers in 1690.
+In 1692, he donated 250 pounds to Pembroke College, Oxford.

 Lord Ossulton died at the age of about 78 and was buried at Harlington.